-And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.
-(Ephesians 4:32) n ACTION PLAN Have you been following Christ's example of forgiving, forgetting, and thinking good tl toward your spouse?
-Yes No noughts If not, write the areas where you are failing to forgive your spouse.
-Ask God's forgiven pick a time to ask your spouse's forgiveness. ess and
+And be kind to one another, tenderhearted, forgiving one another, even as Go Christ forgave you.
+(Ephesians 4:32) d in ACTION PLAN Have you been following Christ's example of forgiving, forgetting, and thinking good toward your spouse?
+Yes No d thoughts If not, write the areas where you are failing to forgive your spouse.
+Ask God's forgive pick a time to ask your spouse's forgiveness. eness and